projectsveltos/sveltos/docs/addons/kustomize.md

           namespace: civo
     ```

-### Dynamic Values with Nested Templates
+### Example: Dynamic Values with Nested Templates

 Sveltos offers the capability to define key-value pairs where the value itself can be another template.
-This nested template can reference resources present in the management cluster.

- For example, consider the following key-value pair within a ClusterProfile:
+The nested template can reference resources present in the **management** cluster.
+For example, consider the below key-value pair within a ClusterProfile.

 ```yaml
   Region:  {{ index .Cluster.metadata.labels "region" }}
   Version: v1.2.0
 ```

-In this scenario, the value Region isn't a static string, but a template referencing the _.Cluster.metadata.labels.region_ property.
+The value Region is not a static string, but a template referencing the _.Cluster.metadata.labels.region_ property.

 During deployment, Sveltos retrieves information from the **management** cluster's Cluster instance (represented here as .Cluster).
 It then extracts the value associated with the "region" label using the index function and assigns it to the Region key-value pair.

-This mechanism allows you to dynamically populate values based on the **management** cluster's configuration, ensuring deployments adapt to specific environments.
+This mechanism allows us to dynamically populate values based on the **management** cluster's configuration, ensuring deployments adapt to specific environments.

-### Summary
+### Example: All-in-One

 The section outlines how Sveltos manages deployments using Kustomize and key-value pairs.

 1. **Kustomize Build**: Sveltos initiates a Kustomize build process to prepare the deployment manifest template.
 1. **Value Collection**: Sveltos gathers key-value pairs for deployment customization from two sources:
     - Directly defined values within the ClusterProfile's spec.kustomizationRefs.values field.
     - ConfigMap/Secret references specified in spec.kustomizationRefs.valuesFrom.
 Sveltos extracts key-value pairs from the data section of these referenced resources.

 1. **Optional: Nested Template Processing (Advanced Usage)**: For advanced scenarios, a key-value pair's value itself can be a template.
 Sveltos evaluates these nested templates using data available in the context, such as information from the management cluster.
 This allows dynamic value construction based on the management cluster's configuration.
 1. **Template Instantiation**: Finally, Sveltos uses the processed key-value pairs to substitute placeholder values within the Kustomize build output.
 These placeholders are typically denoted by _{{ .VariableName }}_.

-This process ensures that deployments are customized with appropriate values based on the ClusterProfile configuration and, optionally, the management cluster's state.
+This process ensures deployments are customized with appropriate values based on the ClusterProfile configuration and, optionally, the management cluster's state.

-This is a fully working example:
+Fully working example:

 1. Flux is used to sync git repository https://github.com/gianlucam76/kustomize
 1. The Kustomize build of `template/helloWorld` is a template
 1. key-value pairs (`Values` field) are expressed as template, so Sveltos will instatiate those using the Cluster instance
-1. instantiated key-value pairs are used by Sveltos to instantiate the output of the Kustomize build
+1. Instantiated key-value pairs are used by Sveltos to instantiate the output of the Kustomize build
-1. resources are finally deployed to managed cluster
+1. Resources are finally deployed to the managed cluster

-!!! example ""
+!!! example "Sveltos ClusterProfile"
     ```yaml
     ---
     apiVersion: config.projectsveltos.io/v1beta1